1947 Rawalpindi massacres

-The 1947 Rawalpindi massacres (also riots) refer to widespread violence, massacres, and rapes of Sikhs and Hindus by Muslim mobs in the Rawalpindi Division of the Punjab province of British India in March 1947.
-The violence preceded the partition of India and was instigated and perpetrated by the Muslim League National Guards—the militant wing of the Muslim League—as well as local cadres and politicians of the League, demobilised Muslim soldiers, local officials and policemen.
-It followed the fall of a coalition government of the Punjab Unionists, Indian National Congress and Akali Dal, achieved through a six-week campaign by the Muslim League.
-The riots left between 2000-7000 Sikhs and Hindus dead, and set off their exodus from Rawalpindi Division.
+The 1947 Rawalpindi massacres (also 1947 Rawalpindi riots) refer to widespread violence against Hindus and Sikhs in the Rawalpindi Division of the Punjab Province of British India in March 1947.
+The violence preceded the partition of India and was instigated and perpetrated by the Muslim League National Guards, a quasi-paramilitary organisation affiliated with the Muslim League, as well as local cadres and politicians of the League, demobilised Muslim soldiers, local officials and policemen.

+It followed the fall of a coalition government of the Unionist Party, Indian National Congress and Akali Dal, achieved through a six-week campaign by the Muslim League.
+The riots left between 2,000 and 7,000 Sikhs and Hindus dead, and set off their mass exodus from Rawalpindi Division.
 80,000 Sikhs and Hindus were estimated to have left the Division by the end of April.
-The incidents were the first instance of partition-related ethnic cleansing in Punjab and saw rampant sexual violence, rape, and forced conversions, with many women committing mass suicides along with their children, and many killed by their male relatives, for fear of abduction and rape.
+The incidents were the first instance of partition-related violence in Punjab to show clear manifestations of ethnic cleansing, and marked the beginning of systematic violence against women that accompanied the partition, seeing rampant sexual violence, rape, and forced conversions, with many women committing mass suicides along with their children, and many killed by their male relatives, for fear of abduction and rape.
 The events are sometimes referred to as the Rape of Rawalpindi.

 Background

-In the 1946 provincial election in the Punjab, after an intensely communal campaign, the Muslim League (ML) won 75 of the 86 Muslim seats in the province and emerged as the biggest party, but failed to win any non-Muslim ones and fell short of the majority in the 175 seat assembly.
-The Muslim zamindar-led secular Unionist Party, which had won 18 seats, of whom 10 were Muslim, formed a coalition government with the Indian National Congress (which was the second biggest winner after the ML, winning 51 seats) and the Shiromani Akali Dal (which had won 20 seats, all from Sikh constituencies).
-The Unionist leader Khizar Hayat Tiwana was elected the premier.
+In the 1946 Punjab provincial election, the Muslim League (ML) won 75 of the 86 Muslim seats in the province and emerged as the biggest party, but failed to win any non-Muslim ones and fell short of the magic figure in the 175 seat assembly.
+The Muslim zamindar-led secular Unionist Party, which had won 18 seats, of whom 10 were Muslim, formed a coalition government with the Indian National Congress, which was the second biggest winner after the ML, winning 51 seats, and the Shiromani Akali Dal, which had won 20 seats, all from Sikh constituencies.
+The Unionist Party's leader, Khizar Hayat Tiwana, was elected the premier.

-After withdrawing from the Cabinet Mission plan in July 1946, Muslim League leader Muhammad Ali Jinnah called for “Direct Action” in August.
-The calls for direct action were followed by large-scale rioting and violence in Calcutta and elsewhere.
-In December 1947, rioting was reported from the North West Frontier Province (NWFP) after a Muslim League campaign to oust the Congress government in that province.
-The neighbouring Rawalpindi Division received thousands of Hindu and Sikh refugees who had been driven out from the Hazara district of NWFP.
-In January 1947, Tiwana banned the RSS and the Muslim League National Guard, which prompted large “direct action” demonstrations by the Muslim League throughout the province that later turned violent.
+After withdrawing from the Cabinet Mission plan in July 1946, Muslim League leader Muhammad Ali Jinnah called for "Direct Action" in August.
+The calls for direct action were followed by large-scale rioting and violence in Calcutta, which gradually spread elsewhere during the following months.
+In December 1946, rioting was reported from the Hazara district of the North-West Frontier Province (NWFP) after a Muslim League campaign to oust the Congress government in that province.
+The neighbouring Rawalpindi Division received thousands of Hindu and Sikh refugees who had been driven out from the Hazara district.
+In January 1947, Tiwana banned the Rashtriya Swayamsevak Sangh and the Muslim League National Guards, which prompted large "direct action" demonstrations by the Muslim League throughout the province that later turned violent.
 The Muslim League campaign worsened communal tensions in the province, which had already been raised after previous year's election campaign.
 On 20 February 1947, British Prime Minister Clement Attlee announced that the British will leave India by June 1948.